-Vegan: The Cookbook, written by Jean-Christian Jury, is an extensive collection of nearly 500 vegan recipes inspired by flavors from around the world in 584 pages.
-Highlights include Colcannon from Ireland, Spinach with Tomato and Peanut Butter Sauce from Zimbabwe, Tomato Gazpacho from Spain, Karachi Dumplings from Pakistan, Strawberry Mochi from Japan, and Veggie Burgers from the United States.
-The book is set to release on May 1st, 2017.
+Vegan: The Cookbook, written by Jean-Christian Jury, features an extensive collection of nearly 500 vegan recipes inspired by flavors from around the world in 584 pages.
+A few highlights include Colcannon from Ireland, Spinach with Tomato and Peanut Butter Sauce from Zimbabwe, Tomato Gazpacho from Spain, Karachi Dumplings from Pakistan, Strawberry Mochi from Japan, and Veggie Burgers from the United States.
+I will also be sharing his recipe for Couscous with Pistachio and Apricot following the review.

 Jean-Christian Jury grew up in Toulouse, France and now lives in Los Angeles, California.
 He began his professional career at the age of fourteen by spending his summer vacations as an apprentice in a five-star hotel kitchen.
 He graduated with a degree in electro-magnetics, but was continuously drawn to food during his travels.
 Following a heart attack, he made changes to his diet and lifestyle and is now a vegan and raw-food chef.
 He opened La Mano Verde in Berlin, Germany on World Vegan Day- November 1, 2007- and the restaurant served 3-4 course meals with plants as the star.

-The book also includes recipes by the following guest chefs: Dan Barber of Blue Hill, Eric Ripert of Le Bernardin, Kwang Uh of Baroo, Tony Lu of Fu He Hui, Michel Bras of Le Suquet, Alexis Gauthier of Gauthier Solo, Jonathan Karpathios of Vork & Mes, and Xavier Pellicer of Céleri.
+Vegan: The Cookbook also showcases recipes by the following guest chefs: Dan Barber of Blue Hill, Eric Ripert of Le Bernardin, Kwang Uh of Baroo, Tony Lu of Fu He Hui, Michel Bras of Le Suquet, Alexis Gauthier of Gauthier Solo, Jonathan Karpathios of Vork & Mes, and Xavier Pellicer of Céleri.

 The Couscous with Pistachios and Apricot is inspired by the cuisine of Israel.
 It comes together in less than 30 minutes, but is still a highly flavorful dish with plenty of spices and texture.
 Lightly toasted couscous is simmered in vegetable stock with cinnamon, cumin, cardamom, and lime.
 It is then tossed with pistachios, mint, and chewy dried apricot before cooking just a little longer to bring the flavors together.
 The couscous is served hot with additional mint for garnish.